Crayon Flower Sun Catcher Craft

 Instructions

-- Place a piece of wax paper over flower pattern.
-Sprinkle crayon shavings (sparingly!) on wax paper following the design on the download.
+- Place a piece of waxed paper over the flower pattern.

-- We added bead pearls to represent the center of the flower.
+- Add bead pearls or other embellishments to the center of the flower if desired.

-- String up in the window with a piece of fishing line.
+- Punch a hole near the top and tie on a piece of fishing line.

 Patterns, Templates and Printables